YOUSEF-EL/IPTV/README.md

 ## Getting Started

-1. Sign up for an IPTVPlus account at IPSMARTY (https://iptvkopen-d.store/).
+1. Sign up for an IPSMARTY account at (https://iptvkopen-d.store/).

 2. Choose a subscription plan that suits your preferences.

-3. Download our IPTV app from your device's app store or access IPTVPlus directly through your web browser.
+3. Download our IPTV app from your device's app store or access IPSMARTY directly through your web browser.

 4. Log in using your account credentials and start exploring the world of endless entertainment.